rpeszek/my-blogs/posts/2021-07-18-prob-tree-scheme.markdown

 * Difficulty in identifying a nice abstraction to solve the problem
 * The abstractions I ended up wanting to use were not in my short memory

-So instead I went pushing a brute force solution...
+So instead I went pushing a brute-force solution...

-This experience put me in a philosophical mood of trying to pin-point the reasons why sometimes the code just writes itself and sometimes we get stuck.
+This experience put me in a philosophical mood of trying to pin-point the reasons why sometimes the code just writes itself and sometimes we get stuck.  **It will be a rant.**

+### Human condition

+The underlying reason for why I do something wrong is typically me.
+We are not perfect, probably nothing shows it better than the software we write.

+> "The universal aptitude for ineptitude makes any human accomplishment an incredible miracle"

+Stapp's Law

 ### Time Pressure

-A hard deadline of a few hours does not happen in software engineering when writing a new code.
+A hard deadline of a few hours does not (typically) happen in software engineering when writing a new code.
 It does for some data scientist.
 It also happens in competitive programming.
-I am not a competitive programmer.
+I am not a competitive programmer and I believe very few programmers are.

-Software engineers have to sometimes work with a short hard timeline when troubleshooting critical application errors.
+Software engineers have to (sometimes) work with a short hard timeline when troubleshooting critical application errors.
 I believe, seasoned developers get years of conditioning that puts them into a troubleshooting mindset when under stress.
 This is not a creative mindset effective in designing a new code.

 For code that is not a cookie-cutter,  I believe I write the best code at night, when I sleep.
 Sometimes I need a few nights.
 It took two nights (no involvement otherwise) and then < 1 hour of coding for the core examples presented here.
 It is not just about the time spend on the task, it is often about the latency.

 Time pressure can be very destructive.
 It can reduce both the development speed and the code quality.
 That applies to longer time scales as well.
 Software industry, in my experience, is focused on short term goals.
 Quality is a long term goal.
 No project can afford no time constraints, so a balance needs to be struck.
 I believe the trade-offs are not well understood by the decision makers.  ...
 But this is well beyond what this post is about.

-'Uncle Bob' (Robert C. Martin) likes to talk about a process in which you are not done when you finish writing code, and the code works.
+'Uncle Bob' (Robert C. Martin) likes to talk about a process in which you are not done when you finish writing the code and it works.
 It is the sweat time for making the code nice.

 ### Large Bag of Tricks